-First: that the defendant under consideration himself, or by aiding and abetting another defendant or by being aided or abetted by another defendant, contributed or attempted to contribute funds, goods, or services to or for the benefit of Hamas, a Specially Designated Terrorist, by providing the support listed in the count under consideration to the entity identified in that count; and
+First: That the defendant under consideration himself, or by aiding and abetting another defendant or by being aided or abetted by another defendant, contributed or attempted to contribute funds, goods, or services to or for the benefit of Hamas, a Specially Designated Terrorist, by providing the support listed in the count under consideration to the entity identified in that count; and

-Second: that the defendant under consideration willfully contributed, or attempted to contribute, the support listed in the count under consideration to the entity identified in that count or that the defendant in question was an officer, director, or agent of the Holy Land Foundation and knowingly participated in that corporation's willful contribution or attempted contribution of the support listed in the count under consideration to the entity identified in that count.
+Second: That the defendant under consideration willfully contributed, or attempted to contribute, the support listed in the count under consideration to the entity identified in that count or that the defendant in question was an officer, director, or agent of the Holy Land Foundation and knowingly participated in that corporation's willful contribution or attempted contribution of the support listed in the count under consideration to the entity identified in that count.

-You must decide whether the government has proven both of these elements for each of the ten counts listed in this section.
+You must decide whether the government has proven both of these elements for each of the ten counts listed in this section as to each defendant.
 Each count, and the evidence pertaining to it, should be considered separately.
 The fact that you may find one or more of the defendants guilty or not guilty of any of the counts should not control your verdict as to any other count or any other defendant.

 I instruct you that Hamas has been a Specially Designated Terrorist since January 23, 1995.
-Accordingly, you may find that a defendant under consideration contributed funds, goods, or services to or for the benefit of a Specially Designated Terrorist if you find that the entity to which that defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.
+Accordingly, you may find that a defendant under consideration contributed funds, goods, or services to or for the benefit of a Specially Designated Terrorist if you find (a) that the entity to which that defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources and (b) that the defendant under consideration knew that the entity to which the defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.

-You should interpret the terms "aiding and abetting," "attempt," "knowingly" and "willfully" in accordance with the definitions of those terms previously provided in these instructions.
+You should interpret the terms "aiding and abetting," "attempt," "knowingly" and "willfully" in accordance with the definitions of those terms previously provided on pages 13 and 16 of these instructions.

-A conspirator is responsible for crimes committed by other conspirators if the conspirator was a member of the conspiracy when the crime was committed and if the crime was committed in furtherance of, or as a foreseeable consequence of, the conspiracy.
-Therefore, if you have first found a defendant under consideration guilty of the conspiracy charged in Count 11, and if you find beyond a reasonable doubt that during the time that defendant was a member of the conspiracy, other members of the conspiracy committed the crimes in Counts 12 through 21 in furtherance of, or as a foreseeable consequence of, that conspiracy, then you may find the defendant under consideration guilty of the crimes charged in Counts 12 through 21, even though that defendant may not have participated in any of the acts which constitute the crimes charged in Counts 12 through 21.
+A conspirator is responsible for crimes committed by other conspirators if the conspirator was a member of the conspiracy when the crime was committed and if the crime was committed in furtherance of, and as a foreseeable consequence of, the conspiracy.
+Therefore, if you have first found a defendant under consideration guilty of the conspiracy charged in Count 11, and if you find beyond a reasonable doubt that during the time that defendant was a member of the conspiracy, other members of the conspiracy committed the crimes in Counts 12 through 21 in furtherance of, and as a foreseeable consequence of, that conspiracy, then you may find the defendant under consideration guilty of the crimes charged in Counts 12 through 21, even though that defendant may not have participated in any of the acts which constitute the crimes charged in Counts 12 through 21.